 The results were great initially, but they were not that significant and eventually stopped working altogether.
-I don't think this product is meant for long term use.
+I don't think this product is meant for long-term use.

 Some Things to Consider

 Hair products work differently on different kinds of hair.
 My hair is naturally fine and wispy.
 It gets oily pretty quickly.
 At the time when I tried this deep conditioner, my hair had been bleached and toned 2 times.
-I had no significant hair loss, but I did have a lot of breakage and without heat styling, it looked fuzzy when dry.
+I had no significant hair loss, but I did have a lot of breakages and without heat styling, it looked fuzzy when dry.
 Someone with less damage or a different hair type may get better results than I did while using this product.

 The Aussie 3 Minute Miracle wasn't so miraculous after all.
 The deep conditioner is affordable, smells great, and gets results quickly.
 It is by far the fastest and least expensive product I have used.
 However, the results do not last and I only saw a small amount of improvement in the health of my hair.
 After two weeks, I decided to try something else altogether.
 I would compare the results of the 3 Minute Miracle to the results of a single-use hair mask.
-It's a good short term solution, but if you are in serious need of hair repair this product is probably not what you are looking for.
+It's a good short-term solution, but if you are in serious need of hair repair this product is probably not what you are looking for.